Horwath slams Ford on his home turf, says PC plan isn't for the people

 Published Monday, May 28, 2018 5:16AM EDT

-TORONTO -- Ontario's NDP leader took her election campaign Monday to the riding Doug Ford is hoping to capture, slamming the Tory leader's tax plan on his home turf.
+TORONTO -- Ontario's NDP leader took her election campaign on Monday to the riding Doug Ford is hoping to capture, slamming the Tory leader's tax plan on his home turf as recent polls suggest the two politicians are the ones most likely to form government.

-Andrea Horwath, whose New Democrats have been surging ahead in recent polls, said Ford's plan cuts a middle class tax bracket by 20 per cent but, she contends, it will actually see the richest people benefit the most.
+Andrea Horwath, whose New Democrats have been surging ahead in recent public opinion surveys, says Ford has been promising to cut a middle class tax bracket by 20 per cent, but she contended the pledge will see the richest people benefit the most.

 "He's great with the bumper stickers, with the announcements that sound good, but the minute you peel back a layer you see that his plan is not a plan for the people," she said.